 5.1.2 Air quality

 Particulates and sulphur dioxide emissions are of concern when it comes to air pollution loads from diesel engines.
-Therefore, using the WHO Rapid Assessment Model, estimates have been made for the powerhouse in Vabbinfaru.
+Estimates of emissions can be done using fuel or power consumption data, which was not made available to consultants.